-The player kicking the ball may not touch the ball a second time until it is touched by another player.
-Players may not cross the mid line until the ball is kicked.
+The player kicking the ball may not touch the ball a second time until another player touches it.
+Players may not cross the mid line until the ball is kicked and clearly moves.
 The ball may be kicked in any direction.